 We found 12 internists near Marinette, WI.

-Dr. Nicole Hiniker sees patients in Marinette, WI.
-Her medical specialty is general internal medicine.
+Dr. Nicole Hiniker's specialty is general internal medicine.
 Dr. Hiniker attended medical school at Michigan State University College of Osteopathic Medicine.
-She takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+She takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments